SETA - SElf-driving TA-xi service

 The Pollution Buffer presents a method that is constantly called at an unknown time by the PM10 simulator.
 The Pollution Buffer internal structure consists of a sliding window of 50% of size 8 (each element is a PM10 measurements).

-Once the maximum capacity of our internal data structure is reached, then I can guarantee that it will be read by the Local Stats Thread.
-The read operation involves a left shift of 50% of the elements (i.e., 4 elements), henceforth the elements added by the PM10 simulator will be allocated starting from the fifth.
-When the last element (the eighth) is added again, then a new reading of the sliding window can be performed again.
+Once the internal data structure reaches maximum capacity, the Local Stats Thread will read it.
+The read operation involves a left shift of 50% of the elements (i.e., 4 elements), after which the elements added by the PM10 simulator will be allocated starting from the fifth.
+When the eighth element is added again, a new reading of the sliding window can be performed.

-In this way the various sliding windows that are read will share four elements, i.e., the sliding window of iteration t-1
+In this way, the various sliding windows that are read will share four elements.
+That is, the sliding window of iteration t-1 will have the same last four elements as the first four elements of the sliding window at time t.